How to Make Money on Pinterest (Without Spending Any)

 Screenshot of Pinterest’s Link to Pinterest settings showing how to claim Instagram accounts and websites for analytics and branding.

 When you’re ready to move beyond a subdomain, setting up your own website and custom domain gives you more control, faster performance, and stronger long-term credibility.
-I recommend Hosting.com for beginners — it’s reliable, fast, and includes free SSL certificates and email hosting.
+I recommend Hosting.com for beginners: it’s reliable, fast, and includes free SSL certificates and email hosting.

-Optimize Your Profile
+Step 3: Optimize Your Profile

-Use Keywords Strategically
+Step 4: Use Keywords Strategically

 Pinterest Trends is a free tool that helps you discover popular search terms and understand what your audience is currently interested in.
 Using this data to guide your titles, descriptions, and content topics can help your pins stay visible longer and perform better over time.